f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4a.rst

 14. Select **Systems** from the *Applies to* drop-down.

 15. Select **nginx.f5demos.com** for the system selection to the right.
-The page should look like this:
+The page should look like this when done:

     .. image:: ../images/nim-role-temp-sub.png
       :width: 797